meepcat55/Wireless-Deck-to-TV/README.md

 ## Requirements
 - A Steam Deck or other linux computer
-- A raspberry Pi 5 or 4 or maybe 3
+- A raspberry Pi 5 or 4 or 3 (not recommended)
 - A spare micro SD card that you are ok with deleting all data on
 - Ethernet to your raspberry pi
 - A WiFi network that can get at least 100 mbps over the local network